-I’ll add new solo travel tips as I stumble upon them along the way, so please check back.
+New solo travel tips are added as I stumble upon them along the way, so please check back.
 This is your starting point to many years of solo travel or solo cruising.

-From safety advice to dining and drinking alone, it’s important to be prepared for that solo experience.
+Advice on exploring destinations, dining and drinking alone. it’s important to be prepared for that solo experience.
 Mostly common sense tips that seem to go unnoticed until you need them.

 Would you rather sit at home or be on a beautiful ship on the ocean.
 Don’t let the idea of cruising solo send chills up your spine.
 Once you go, you’ll be addicted to doing your own thing.
 Here’s what I’ve learned over the years.